mikkimesfin/netflix/README.md

 step 5:
 see pitch, pitch title, and pitch subtitle in style.css to see new changes to the heading.

 step 6:
-see btn for how styling the red button  and nav .signin:hover .btn:hover to change the button when you hover.
+see btn for how styling the red join now button and nav .signin:hover .btn:hover to change the button when you hover.

+step 7: add three features at the bottom with flex box